programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 | Ammianus Marcellinus          |          573 |                     8 |             1 |             3 |                6 |                    4 |                 6 |              6 |
 | Anacreontea                   |          544 |                     3 |             1 |             0 |                1 |                   10 |                 5 |              0 |

-As we can see in this snippet that shows the first ten entries in cluster 0, the author names (except Aesop) are more or less supporting our initial assumption that we are mainly dealing with relatively unknown authors, particularly compared to the authors in cluster 4.
+As we can see in this snippet that shows the first ten entries in cluster 0, the author names (except Aesop) are more or less supporting our initial assumption that we are predominately dealing with authors whose work is produced in few modern editions, particularly compared to the authors in cluster 4.

-The authors in cluster 4 (the less cohesive one in the upper right part of our plot) comprise well-known and extensively discussed authors such as Plato or Aristophanes, who have all written quite a few works that are still famous and remained relevant over the centuries, which is visible in their high number of modern editions and commentaries.
+The authors in cluster 4 (the less cohesive cluster at the upper right of our plot) comprise well-known and extensively discussed authors including Plato or Aristophanes, who have all written several works that are still famous and have remained relevant over the centuries, demonstrated by the high number of modern editions and commentaries.

 | authors                             |   word_count |   modern_translations |   known_works |   manuscripts |   early_editions |   early_translations |   modern_editions |   commentaries |
 |:------------------------------------|-------------:|----------------------:|--------------:|--------------:|-----------------:|---------------------:|------------------:|---------------:|